blueberry-llm/blueberry/README.md

 Blueberry is a full-stack implementation of an LLM like ChatGPT in a single, clean, minimal, hackable, dependency-lite codebase.
 It's structured as a proper Python package that can be installed via pip for easier distribution and use.
 Blueberry is designed to run on a single 8XH100 node via scripts like [speedrun.sh](speedrun.sh), that run the entire pipeline start to end.
 This includes tokenization, pretraining, finetuning, evaluation, inference, and web serving over a simple UI so that you can talk to your own LLM just like ChatGPT.

-## Talk to it

-To get a sense of the endpoint of this repo, you can currently find [nanochat d32](https://github.com/karpathy/nanochat/discussions/8) hosted on [nanochat.karpathy.ai](https://nanochat.karpathy.ai/). "d32" means that this model has 32 layers in the Transformer neural network.
-This model has 1.9 billion parameters, it was trained on 38 billion tokens by simply running the single script [run1000.sh](run1000.sh), and the total cost of training was ~$800 (about 33 hours training time on 8XH100 GPU node).
-While today this is enough to outperform GPT-2 of 2019, it falls dramatically short of modern Large Language Models like GPT-5.
-When talking to these micro models, you'll see that they make a lot of mistakes, they are a little bit naive and silly and they hallucinate a ton, a bit like children.
-It's kind of amusing.
-But what makes nanochat unique is that it is fully yours - fully configurable, tweakable, hackable, and trained by you from start to end.
-To train and talk to your own, we turn to...

 ## Installation

 ### Option 1: Install from pip (recommended)